sentenza/scala-akka-http-angular.g8/README.md

 * [typesafe config][config] for parsing `application.properties`

 It has default `application.properties` and `logback.xml` resource files that are used.
-And for the skeleton code, there are only three files:

-* `Main.scala` is the entry point that runs a simple `IO` program.
-* `Config.scala` has basic reading/writing of a JSON configuration file.
-* `Opts.scala` handles a simple command line parsing example.

-The default `Opts` implementation has the (optional, lazy) ability to load and parse a `Config` from disk on startup.
-This is there for applications that need project settings that should not be stored in the `application.properties` file: API keys, passwords, user settings, etc.

 ## Testing the template